merenlab/merenlab.org/_posts/anvio/2016-05-21-archaeal-single-copy-genes.md

 ---

 {:.notice}
+**Meren's note on September 2016**: Starting from `v2.0.3`, the archaeal single-copy core core gene collection released by [Rinke et al.](http://www.nature.com/nature/journal/v499/n7459/full/nature12352.html), and described in this post by [Mike Lee](https://twitter.com/AstrobioMike), is included in anvi'o.
+Details of this transition can be viewed [here](https://github.com/meren/anvio/pull/401).
+We thank Mike for helping us to improve anvi'o.

+{:.notice}
-**Meren's note**: The following post is kindly contributed by [Mike Lee](https://twitter.com/AstrobioMike), who is a molecular biologist and a bioinformatician and currently a PhD student at the [University of Southern California](http://www.usc.edu/) working with Hutchins and Webb labs.
+**Meren's note on May 2016**: The following post is kindly contributed by [Mike Lee](https://twitter.com/AstrobioMike), who is a molecular biologist and a bioinformatician and currently a PhD student at the [University of Southern California](http://www.usc.edu/) working with Hutchins and Webb labs.
 His research spans from studying basalts in the marine deep biosphere to investigating photoautotroph-heterotroph associations at the ocean surfaces.
 Mike's post made me realize that there could be some improvements in the codebase to make better use of the archaeal single-copy gene collection he used for his project, and I promise to improve the [anvi'o codebase](https://github.com/meren/anvio/) to be less biased towards bacteria in the future ;) I thank Mike for sharing his experience with everyone through this post, and for his very kind words about anvi'o.

 One of the major strengths of anvi'o is the capability of manually curating your genome bins with real-time updates of percent completeness and contamination estimates.
 The information necessary to estimate completeness comes from the scanning of your contigs using previously published bacterial single-copy gene collections.
 When you run the following command following the [standard metagenomic workflow]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}), the occurrence of bacterial single-copy genes across your contigs is all added to your contigs database: